chyggen/chesstra/README.txt

     -w <name>       : provides a name for the white player in PGN exports -b <name>       : provides a name for the black player in PGN exports -e <name>       : provides an event name in PGN exports

+Once the display is on screen, use the following commands to operate the software:

+    <square1> <square2> : moves a piece from square1 to square2
+    pgn                 : save the game to a pgn file in the current directory com <txt>           : adds a comment to the pgn file resign              : ends the game with a resignation for the active player draw                : ends the game with a draw agreement quit                : exits the application